 "Homeless" means the same as defined under the federal Continuum of Care Program, Code of Federal Regulations (CFR), Title 24 CFR § 578.3, as may be amended and renumbered from time to time.
 "Homeless" includes "chronically homeless" and "homeless with a disability."

-"Local agency" means a city, county, city and county, or duly constituted governing body of an Indian Reservation or rancheria and includes any governmental agency or local public entity.
+"Local agency" means a city, county, city and county, or tribal entity and includes any governmental agency or local public entity.

-"Local public entity" means any county, city, city and county, the duly constituted governing body of an Indian Reservation or rancheria, Tribally Designated Housing Entity as defined in Section 4103 of Title 25 of the United States Code and Section 50104.6.5, redevelopment agency organized pursuant to Part 1 (commencing with Section 33000) of Division 24, or housing authority organized pursuant to Part 2 (commencing with Section 34200) of Division 24.
+"Local public entity" means any county, city, city and county, tribal entity, redevelopment agency organized pursuant to Part 1 (commencing with Section 33000) of Division 24, or housing authority organized pursuant to Part 2 (commencing with Section 34200) of Division 24.